Circle actions on almost complex manifolds with isolated fixed points: Properties and Classification

-\begin{theorem} \cite{H} If the circle acts on a compact almost complex manifold $M$ with isolated fixed points, then $\sum_{p \in M^{S^1}} c_1(M)(p)=0$, where $c_1(M)(p)$ is the first Chern class of $M$ at $p$. \end{theorem}
+At each fixed point $p$, the first equivariant Chern class $c_1(M)$ at $p$ is equal to the sum of the weights at $p$ (times a generator of $H_{S^1}^*(\{\textrm{pt}\})$.
+Therefore, the following lemma is an immediate consequence of Lemma \ref{l23}.

-Theorem \ref{t24} is proved in symplectic case in \cite{PT}.
-Moreover, the following is an immediate consequence of Lemma \ref{l23}, that is proved in \cite{PT} for symplectic case. \begin{cor} Let the circle act on a $2n$-dimensional compact almost complex manifold with $k$ fixed points.
-If $k$ is odd, then $n$ is even. \end{cor}
+\begin{theorem} \cite{H} If the circle acts on a compact almost complex manifold $M$ with isolated fixed points, then $\sum_{p \in M^{S^1}} c_1(M)(p)=0$, where $c_1(M)(p)$ is the first equivariant Chern class of $M$ at $p$. \end{theorem}

-Theorem \ref{t11} uses Lemma 2.6 of \cite{T}.
-The lemma naturally extends to $S^1$-actions on almost complex manifolds, and it is stated without proof in \cite{GS}.
+In \cite{T}, Tolman proves a property that the weights at the fixed points which lie in the same isotropy submanifold of a symplectic circle action satisfy.
+It naturally extends to an almost complex $S^1$-manifold and the statement appears in \cite{GS}.

-\begin{lem} \cite{T}, \cite{GS} Let the circle act on a compact almost complex manifold $(M,\omega)$.
+\begin{lem} \cite{T}, \cite{GS} Let the circle act on a compact almost complex manifold $M$.
 Let $p$ and $p'$ be fixed points which lie in the same component $N$ of $M^{\mathbb{Z}_{k}}$, for some $k>1$.
 Then the $S^{1}$-weights at $p$ and at $p'$ are equal modulo $k$. \end{lem}

-Now, we generalize Theorem 3 of \cite{PT}, that classifies a symplectic circle action on a compact symplectic manifold with two fixed points.
-On the other hand, in \cite{K}, Kosniowski proves that a holomorphic vector field on a compact complex manifold $M$ with two simple isolated zeroes must have $\dim M=2$ or 6.
+In what follows we classify an almost complex $S^1$-manifold with one or two fixed points.
+In \cite{PT}, Pelayo and Tolman classifies a symplectic circle action on a compact symplectic manifold with two fixed points.
+Earlier than this, Kosniowski classifies a holomorphic vector field on a compact complex manifold with two simple isolated zeroes \cite{K}.
 Moreover, the eigenvalues at the two zeroes are classified.
-However, since none of \cite{PT} and \cite{K} are in the context of almost complex manifolds, we provide a seperate proof.
-First, we need the following technical lemma, whose idea is essentially due to Kosniowski:
+Kosniowski's idea is to utilize the index formula for holomorphic vector fields that is analogous to one in Theorem \ref{t21}.
+Since neither \cite{PT} nor \cite{K} are in the context of almost complex manifolds, we provide a separate proof.
+Closely following Kosniowski's idea, we utilize the index formula in Theorem \ref{t21} to classify a circle action on a compact almost complex manifold with one or two fixed points.
+First, we need the following technical lemma.

 \begin{lemma} \cite{J2} Let the circle act on a compact almost complex manifold $M$ with isolated fixed points such that $\dim M>0$.
-Then there exists $i$ such that $N^i \neq 0$ and $N^{i+1} \neq 0$, where $N^i$ is the number of fixed points with exactly $i$ negative weights.
+Then there exists $i$ such that $N^i \neq 0$ and $N^{i+1} \neq 0$, where $N^i$ is the number of fixed points with exactly $i$ negative weights. \end{lemma}